sarahcritchley/copilotstudioguidebook/README.md

 * If you are a Microsoft Partner and want to grow your knowledge, check out the Microsoft Copilot Studio Partner Growth Plan [here](https://aka.ms/copilotstudio/partnergrowthplan)

-* Check out the Dynamics and Power Platform Partner Hub for updated decks and information to help help drive conversations
+* Check out the Dynamics and Power Platform Partner Hub for updated decks and information to help and support your conversations